 From Pisa to Siena

-In case you take bus you have to change at Florence.
+In case you take the bus, you have to change at Florence.
 Trains leave approximately two times per hour from the central station to Siena.
-You will have to change in Empoli and the whole trip lasts about 1 hour and 50 minutes.
+However, you have to change in Empoli and the whole trip lasts about 1 hour and 50 minutes.